-At the school's discretion, the appeal will be a rehearing or a review of the original decision.
-The decision of the appeal hearing will be final.
-It will be confirmed to the employee in writing with seven calendar days or as soon as reasonably practical.
+At our discretion, the appeal hearing will usually be undertaken in the form of a review of the original decision, however in some circumstances we may conclude that a rehearing is appropriate.
+The decision of the appeal will be final.
+It will be confirmed to the employee in writing with 7 calendar days or as soon as reasonably practical.